 Please use your best judgment as to how suitable these are for you right now.

-These photos are meant to jog your memory about the exercises we have done together.
-Please see your medical professional prior to starting a new exercise program.
+These photos are meant to remind you of work we have done together.
+Please see your medical professional prior to beginning a new exercise program.

 Each month I assign my clients five moves that they are to do every day.
 Just one minute per move and you don’t even have to do them all at once!
 Step back into a crescent lunge while you are waiting for your coffee (or tea) to brew.
 As you are getting into bed hold your bow pose.
 You get the idea.